-Although she was raised without a spiritual tradition she had, since childhood, yearned for a spiritual aspect to life; she instantly knew that this philosophy, with its reference to "The Universal Mind" and "The Infinite" was for her, and that her calling was to become a New Thought minister.
+Although she was raised without a spiritual tradition and was disillusioned with mainstream religion, she had, since childhood, yearned for a spiritual aspect to life; she instantly knew that this philosophy, with its reference to "The Universal Mind" and "The Infinite" was for her, and that her calling was to become a New Thought minister.
 She immediately began studying through The Ernest Holmes College, with Edmonton's Dr. Jacquie Darby and many other self-directed studies.

 In 1999, Patricia was appointed Spiritual Leader of the Positive Living Centre of Victoria and in 2001, she was ordained by Dr. Jacquie Darby of the International Alliance of Churches of Truth, Canada.

 Vicki Vanderhorst first came to Unity in 1980 in Victoria, BC.
-She was inspired and supported by the Unity principles and after experiencing how they made a difference in her life, made a commitment to be part of the Unity movement in some way.
+She was inspired and sup-ported by the Unity principles and after experiencing how they made a difference in her life, made a commitment to be part of the Unity movement in some way.
 She was an active member of Unity Victoria for about 20 years, serving in a variety of roles including Spiritual Leader.
 She became a Licensed Unity Teacher in 2001.
-In 2009 Vicki moved to the Comox Valley and accepted the position as Spiritual Leader of Unity Comox Valley.
-She then entered the ministerial training program and was ordained in June 2015.
-Vicki is currently the chair of Unity Canada and still happily serves the Unity movement in a variety of ways.
+In 2009 Vicki moved to the Comox Valley and accepted the position as Spiritual Leader of Unity Comox Valley, entered the ministerial training program and was ordained in June 2015.
+Vicki served on the Unity Canada board for six years and is now a freelance minister the Unity movement in a variety of ways.
 She is committed to living the spiritual principles, being kind to herself when she falls short, and encouraging others to find ways to express their own unique divine expression.